zadieblack/naughtybot3/README.md

 ***WARNING***
 *This bot generates explicit adult content!
 You must be 18+ to use or modify this bot!*

-Flaming Lust Bot does its thing on twitter at [@bot_lust](https://twitter.com/bot_lust).
+Flaming Lust Bot on Twitter is [@bot_lust](https://twitter.com/bot_lust).
+Erotica Ebooks is [@erotica_ebooks](https://twitter.com/erotica_ebooks/)

 ## why combine?
 erotica_ebooks and flaming lust bot were orignally separate.
 They were also multi-threaded so that they could offer a feature that allowed them to tweet back when someone @'d them on twitter.
-In an effort to continue to maintain the bots on free hosting I have made the decision to combine them and to remove the tweet back feature (which was seldom used anyway).
+In an effort to continue to maintain the bots on free hosting I have made the decision to combine them and to remove the tweet back feature (which was seldom used).

+I have continued to make improvements on the combined codebase.

-If you are interested in forking the code to write your own python-based bot, you might be better off forking one of the originals.
+However, if you are interested in the multi-threaded reply capabilities of the originals, you might be better off forking one of them.
 You can find them here:

 * https://github.com/zadieblack/flaminglustbot
 * https://github.com/zadieblack/erotica_ebooks